 It is first important to recognise that most people snore on occasion.
-This is normally caused by factors such as a cold or even very dry air in the bedroom.
-However, those who suffer from OSA will often snore extremely loud.
+According to Jennifer Hines from Alaska Sleep Clinic, snoring happens when air is prevented from flowing freely through the nose and throat due to a physical obstruction, which causes tissue vibration.
+This obstruction can be caused by a variety of factors including excess weight, throat and nasal structure (ie. deviated septum or enlarged tonsils), smoking, alcohol consumption, or allergies.
+Those who suffer from OSA, however will often snore extremely loud.
 This snoring may also be accompanied by sounds such as choking, the cessation of breathing for very short periods of time or gasping for air.

 The main issue is that those who have OSA are often unaware that their snoring is presenting a problem.
 It is more frequent that their partners will notice that there is an issue.
 We should also mention that there is a difference between normal snoring and the snoring and gasping which could indicate OSA.